microsoft/vscode-docs/blogs/2017/04/10/sublime-text-roundup.md

 I'm a big fan of Sublime Text.
 It was my [go to editor](https://www.youtube.com/watch?v=OnkYnm-WiVo&t=15s) for the first few years I programmed.

-Naturally, I like VS Code more now.
-But sometimes I find I miss things from Sublime Text.
-I wrote an [extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.sublime-keybindings) a couple months ago to help alleviate some of the pains I felt.
+Naturally, I like VS Code more now, but sometimes I find I miss things from Sublime Text.
+We wrote an [extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.sublime-keybindings) a couple months ago to help alleviate some of the pains I felt.

 There is still more work to do (see this [Github issue](https://github.com/Microsoft/vscode/issues/3776)), but the gaps are closing fast.
 You can install extensions to see almost all of the features you are missing.